Dev Leak

 }

-, which can be an array or an instance of Arrayable, Enumerable, Traversable, Jsonable, or JsonSerializable.
+1. The combine method takes an input parameter $values, which can be an array or an instance of Arrayable, Enumerable, Traversable, Jsonable, or JsonSerializable.

 public function combine($values)